|

 either.

-"Much more action-packed and spectacular than the previous movie,
+"Much more action-packed and spectacular than the previous movie!" |

-scene . . ."
 No matter.
 Next year will see the saga end with Return of the King,

 which will no doubt be yet another three hour epic.
 As the middle segment,